Ativelox/Fire-Emblem-Online/README.md

 - Offline Play (co-op, vs. AI)
 - Campaign (relive some of the original story)

 Additionally it features a Map Editor and the ability to customize your own team using characters present throughout FE6 - FE8 and even more.
+For some looks at the game itself be sure to check the [wiki](https://github.com/Ativelox/Fire-Emblem-Online/wiki).

 ## Requirements